 Multi-media paintings on canvas, paper and board along with pen/pencil drawings.
 The work is wild and emotional with vivid colours and faces.
-Influenced by her life (growing up in London and travelling to Bombay) and her imagination.
+Influenced by his life (growing up in London and travelling to Bombay) and his imagination.
 The work has loose themes of strong women of colour, city life and consumerism, South-Asian and indigenous culture and human struggles against injustice.

 Etching & Art prints

 Combination of dry point and collograph.
 The technique gives her prints a dark, haunting quality.
 She is fascinated by the humour in the world around her, and the relationships between people.
 The works is comical but often has a deeper darkness to them.
 Etching and dry point editioned art prints.